Fall 2026 Philosophy Courses

 PHIL 120 – Contemporary Moral Issues

 This is an introductory level course concerned with contemporary, controversial, moral issues.
-We will examine and evaluate a variety of views about such issues as abortion, CEO compensation, genetic enhancement, and generative AI.
+We will examine and evaluate a variety of views about such issues as global poverty, immigration, hate speech, affirmative action and reparations.
 No previous background in philosophy is required, but participants should have an interest in thinking critically about how we live.
-Satisfies the Power/Equity/Identity/Cult (IFPE) Requirement.
-(1 unit)

 PHIL 251 – Elementary Symbolic Logic